-If your contractor is using a good concrete mix with a strength of 5,000 (pounds per square inch), as well as rebar to strengthen it, you can expect the driveway to last 40 to 50 years.
+If your contractor is using a good concrete mix with a strength of 5,000 (pounds per square inch), as well as rebar to strengthen it, you can expect a concrete driveway to last 40 to 50 years.

 Concrete Driveways vs. Asphalt Driveways